george-hawkins/lighthouse-light-mk2/README.md

 Each color in our 3W RGB LED draws 350mA.
 The voltage drop across red is 2.5V (see _V<sub>f</sub>_) above and 3.6V for green and blue.

-If we're using a 5V power source this means the voltage drop is (5 - 2.5) = 2.5V for red and (5 - 3.6) = 1.4V for green and blue.
+If we're using a 5V power source this means the voltage drop across the limiting resistor is (5 - 2.5) = 2.5V for red and (5 - 3.6) = 1.4V for green and blue.

 So as _W = VI_ (power = voltage * current) then we get: